PatrickTangwen/BIS638_Database_Group/README.md

 ## Overview
 This repository contains the complete pipeline for building, cleaning, analyzing, and visualizing a pneumonia-specific patient cohort from the MIMIC-IV database.
 The project integrates data extraction, preprocessing, statistical modeling, machine learning, and an interactive dashboard for exploratory analysis.

+You may access the dashboard at the following link: https://patricktangwen.github.io/BIS638_Database_Group/

 ## Repository Structure

 ### Data Extraction & Processing